Herding change through grassroots recovery

 NQ Dry Tropics Sustainable Agriculture Manager Rob Hunt said the goal was to improve land condition through adopting improved grazing practices, better managed riparian zones and address small scale gully erosion and scalds.
 Incentive funding is available to help graziers make practice changes to improve degraded land to A or B condition.

-The Herding Change Through Grassroots Recovery project is funded by the partnership between the Australian Government’s Reef Trust and the Great Barrier Reef Foundation, and delivered collaboratively by NQ Dry Tropics and the Dalrymple Landcare Committee (DLC).
+The Herding Change Through Grassroots Recovery project is funded by the partnership between the Australian Government’s Reef Trust and the Great Barrier Reef Foundation, and delivered by NQ Dry Tropics.

 The project will support landholders to adopt grazing practices and associated processes (eg. forage budgeting) that maintain end-of-dry-season ground cover, through one-on-one extension, peer-to-peer programs and targeted on-ground works in high-priority areas.